Reactions to the Mishima Incident: Writers and Cultural figures

-Jun Ishikawa expressed that the decisive factor in Mishima's decision was that he learned Kenjutsu while holding strong ideals as a samurai, and that he adopted the action philosophy of Yangmingism, the root of "Active nihilism" (能動的ニヒリズム, nōdōteki nihirizumu), (a philosophy of action based on the idea of returning to the "Great void (heavens, sky)" (太虚, Taikyo), the source of all creation, through the unity of knowledge and action).
+Jun Ishikawa expressed that the decisive factor in Mishima's decision was that he learned Kenjutsu while holding strong ideals as a samurai, and that he adopted the action philosophy of Yangmingism, the root of "active nihilism" (能動的ニヒリズム, nōdōteki nihirizumu), (a philosophy of action based on the idea of returning to the "great void (heavens, sky)" (太虚, taikyo), the source of all creation, through the "unity of knowledge and action" (知行合一, chikou-gouitsu)).
 Also, Ishikawa, unlike Mishima, talked that he did not believe that Emperor-centrism was "absolutely unchanging," but he lamented that the place where Mishima's "nihilism" in his "jar (壺, tsubo) overflowing with the water of life" (flesh) took flight into the "Great void" was the "rooftop of a government office" where "salarymen" and not "samurai" hung out, and he expressed that "there is no doubt that the incident was an incident of Japanese spirit" even if there was a disconnection between the rooftop and the area below.
-And he criticized the various "idle pseudo-thinkers" who, after the incident that Mishima's spirit had already returned to the "Great void," were "obsessing the coincide whether the positive or negative with Mishima's ideology."
-Then he mourned for Mishima, repeating his own April commentary on Sun and Steel, that he highly praised the "Blue sky" that Mishima saw while carrying the mikoshi at Kumano Shrine (熊野神社, Kumano jinja) as "a Trophy of Mishima-kun's flesh."

-Takaaki Yoshimoto, as a person of the same generation as Mishima, who experienced the wartime and postwar periods, spoke of the shock of the incident as a question for himself.
+Takaaki Yoshimoto, as someone of the same generation who lived through both the wartime and post-war eras alongside Mishima, spoke of the shock of the incident as a self-interrogation:

-Yukio Mishima's dramatic committing seppuku, and beheaded by kaishaku, this is a shock.
-This method of suicide has some degree of an enough power to make all living looks "foolish."
-The shock is colored by the strange amalgam of the intensity of this method of suicide, his tragic Geki and the cheapness of his death poems, the misguided stupidity as a political act, and the open method of "sober calculation" that shown the process leading up to suicide, being let filmed on television cameras for the mass audience (大向う, ohmukou).
-And the question remains with me, just as it has for the past few years about Yukio Mishima: "How serious are you?"
-In other words, he died in a place that is the hardest for me to understand.
-The only answer to this question is the intensity of Mishima's method of suicide.
-And this answer has the power to me questioning, for a moment, "What have you been doing!?"
+Yukio Mishima's dramatic death by hara-kiri and decapitation by a second: this is a shock.
+This method of suicide possesses a sheer force capable of making everyone who is left alive look somewhat foolish.
+What gives color to this shock is a strange amalgam: the terrifying intensity of this method of suicide; his tragic Geki and the pitifully cheapness of his death poems; the misguided foolishness of it as a political act; and the grandstand, "cool calculation" evident in how he arranged the process leading up to his suicide to be broadcast on television cameras for the mass audience (大向う, ohmukou), in advance.
+And the question remains with me, just as it has for the past few years regarding Yukio Mishima: "How serious is he really?"
+In other words, he has died at the very point that is hardest for me to understand.
+To this question, only the terrifying intensity of Mishima's method of suicide serves as an answer.
+And for a moment, this answer possesses the force to bear down on me, asking: "What on earth have you been doing!?"